ProjectViman/viman/README.md

 This repository contains two ROS packages:
  1. [viman_control][1]: Contains plugins to simulate the quadcopter, sensors, and ROS nodes to test and process vision and implement control algorithms.
  2. [viman_visualize][2]: Contains 3D models that build a Gazebo environment and the model of the quadcopter itself.
+ 3. [viman_utility][3]: Contains utility nodes and custom messages to ease the development and control of VIMAN.

-> Note: Make sure you have ROS' `cv_bridge` because OpenCV with Python3 has been used for vision processing.
+> Note: Make sure you have ROS' `cv_bridge` because OpenCV 3.2 with Python2.7 has been used for vision processing.

 ![UAV - VIMAN](https://github.com/AuntyVIEW/viman/blob/master/viman_visualize/multimedia/open_sky_1.jpg)